A marriage of tradition and eclectic design

 The perfect short getaway

-The next morning we awoke to the sounds of horses and birds and the early morning sun was beaming through our open window.
-You can’t wish for a better start of a day.
+The next morning we awoke to the sounds of horses and birds, and the early morning sun was beaming through our open window.
+You can’t wish for a better start to a day.
 After a delicious breakfast, it was time to visit the local Spa town Bagnoles de l’orne before we were heading off to the coast.
 A real pity we couldn’t stay any longer.
-Le Manoir du Lys deserves much longer then just an overnight stay.
+Le Manoir du Lys deserves much longer than just an overnight stay.
 It’s perfect for a short getaway to recharge your batteries, enjoy good food, join one of their cooking classes, go for long walks, Spa retreats in the nearby town of Bagnoles de l’orne or a game of golf.
 A communal golf course is just around the corner.
 There are many interesting places to visit, such as Le Mont Saint Michel, which is only an hour’s drive away.